 Algorithm 1.
-Off-line optimization scheme.
+Offline optimisation scheme.

-In terms of wave height, the database considers wave heights up to 10 meters, even though the simulations show that the danger level for such big wave heights is very high and thus the seaworthiness of the UMS we consider in this implementation is not really assured.
+In terms of wave height, the database considers wave heights up to 10 m even though the simulations show that the danger level for such large wave heights is very high, and thus, the seaworthiness of the UMS considered in this implementation is not assured.